slevithan/regex/README.md

 Details:

 - Lightweight (7 kB minzip)
-- Available as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), which avoids any runtime dependencies or user runtime cost
+- Available as a [Babel plugin](https://github.com/slevithan/babel-plugin-transform-regex), for no runtime cost and zero runtime dependencies
 - Supports all ES2026 regex features
-- Includes type definitions
+- JS library with type definitions included

 ## 📜 Contents